Skip to Content

 Incorporated legal practices

-An incorporated legal practice (or ILP) is a business that can provide legal services alongside non-legal services such as accounting, financial planning, mortgage brokering and others.
+An incorporated legal practice (or ILP) is a company that can provide legal services alongside non-legal services such as accounting, financial planning, mortgage brokering and others.

 ILPs are registered as a company under commonwealth corporations law, and are controlled by a Board of Directors.
 An ILP must have at least one legal director who holds a principal practising certificate.
 The legal director is ultimately responsible and liable for any misconduct by the ILP’s legal division.